MISalz/city-explorer-api/README.md

 ## Architecture
 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->
-This app will utilize React, Bootstrap, JSON Javascript and CSS for its deployment and use.
+This app will utilize React, JSON, Javascript, axios, node,

 ## Change Log
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example:

-01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. --> 03-21-22 2:30pm - Collab with Michael Maker WRRC diagram 03-21-22 11:00pm - Netlify deployment
+01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. --> 03-21-22 2:30pm - Collab with Michael Maker WRRC diagram 03-22-22 2:30pm - Collab with Thomas B WRRC diagram 03-23-22 2:30pm - Collab with Ella Svete, Anthony Hill WRRC diagram

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->